tiru18324/YouTube-data-Analysis/README.md

 ## 1. Performing Sentiment Analysis:

-It depends on 2 factors mainly,
+       It depends on 2 factors mainly:

                    1. Polarity
                    2. Subjectivity.
  1. Polarity carries a sentiment in it can be a positive or negative polarity with a range of [-1,1]
  2. Subjectivity does not carry any sentiment in it.
  3. textblob is one of package which we will be using.
 It is a NLP  library.